osfa/future-garf/README.md

 - flip anims? https://codepen.io/timrijkse/pen/rMrXWW
 - smoke? css?

+- jquery ripplle? or physics? bouncding sheets?

+- reflection pools or no? tap to switch? card shuffle? lots of possible effects...

+- rocks grinding sound and then these morphs?

+- init turn on effect
+- just unix timer? ants on top?

 ## stories

+- have diff pools of garfs? (epochs)

 - custom 404
 - sizes: 512 for mobile?
 16 colors?
 - have hq flag that triggers raw for local network or something?
 - now its double loading for mbile? need chk for preloading...

+- 3 panels test

+  - if 3x1 (also have 3x1 tiny grids? inside?) so boxxes in boxes.
+3x1large panels with various combos: click switches only one of them?
+  - triptych? of reg panels and thens eomtimes big special panels?

+- tone switch and then switch to diff epoch pool?

+- add more audio elements and prayer

 ## audio

 - garf mumblings of some text, laughts, door creaking, fly sounds, pink noise, bowls? channel switch effect?
 - add like fly animations? or fly sounds at least? pie sounds?
 - pop sounds on click? what else can u do on click? something around cursor? butterfly? ui sounds?

+- some kind of wiki leaks voice over? or tiktok voice?

 ## aeshetics